 MOD MNG/55/1

-5.428 Additional allocation: in Azerbaijan, Mongolia, Kyrgyzstan and Turkmenistan, the band 3 100-3 300 MHz is also allocated to the radionavigation service on a primary basis.
-(WRC-12)
+5.428 Additional allocation: in Azerbaijan, Kyrgyzstan and Turkmenistan, the band 3 100-3 300 MHz is also allocated to the radionavigation service on a primary basis.
+(WRC-15)

 Reasons: There is no radionavigation service usage in the band 3 100-3 300 MHz in Mongolia, therefore the reference to Mongolia is no longer necessary in this footnote.